-Note 31: Under the Micro, Small and Medium Enterprises Development Act, 2006, which came in to force effective from October 2,2006.
+Note-26 Under the Micro, Small and Medium Enterprises Development Act, 2006, which came in to force effective from October 2,2006.
 Certain disclosures relating to amounts due to micro, small and medium are required to be made.
 As the relevant information is not yet readily available and/or not confirmed by such enterprises.
 It is not possible to give the required information in the accounts.
 However, in view of the management, the impact of the interest if any, which may subsequently become payable to such enterprises with the provision of the Act, would not be material and the same, if any, would be disclosed in the year of payment of interest.

-Note 32 :Details of loan given, investments made and guarantee given covered U/s 186 of the Companies Act, 2013.
+Note-27 Details of loan given, investments made and guarantee given covered U/s 186 of the Companies Act, 2013.

-The Company is engaged in the business of providing infrastrucal facilities as specified under Schedule VI of the Companies Act 2013, (the "Act") and hence the provision of section 186 of the Act related to loan/ guarantees given or securities provided are not applicable to the Company.
-There are no investments made by the Company during the period.
+The Company is engaged in the business of providing infrastrucal facilities as specified under Schedule VI of the Companies Act 2013, (the "Act") and hence the provision of section 185 of the Act related to loan/ guarantees given or securities provided are not applicable to the Company.
+There are no investments the Company had at the end of year.